 The terms and conditions of employment for workers employed in England before 1st October 2013 are set out in the 'Agricultural Wages (England and Wales) Order 2012'.

-In Wales, employers give new agriculture workers an 'Agriculture Wage Order'.
+In Wales, employers give new agriculture workers an 'Agricultural Wage Order'.
 It includes most of the standard terms and conditions of employment.
 They must also provide all their employees with a 'written statement of employment particulars'.

 An agricultural worker gets classed as someone who works in: